Women of the Ku Klux Klan: Third wave

 Women played a minor role during the third wave, which occurred during the late 1960s and early 1970s.
 KKK members consisted largely of men living in the rural South who had little formal education or money.
 Much of their violence was aimed at African Americans.
 Women no longer played a prominent role as they were integrated into the Ku Klux Klan.

-Modern wave

-The fourth and "modern" wave emerged in the late 1980s.
-With women participating as full members of the Klan, they could serve as leaders and come from a range of social and economic classes.
-The modern wave has been primarily fueled by economic, racial, and religious motives.

 Recruitment

 During the wave of the 1920s, activism was strongest due to the efforts of women's suffrage.
 Many members were related to Klansmen.
 Some women joined the WKKK against the wishes of their husbands who felt it out of their partners' "wifely duty" and a rebellious attempt to increase her political power.
 Women also joined in an effort to preserve their white Protestant rights as they felt violated by the intrusion of immigrant and African-American voters.
 The WKKK hired "lecturers, organizers, and recruiters to establish new local chapters" where the KKK was especially successful.
 Some advertisements appealed to women by asking for their help in restoring America.

 Many women joined the WKKK because they believed that it was their duty to protect their country from threats posed to it by minorities, which they believed included African Americans and immigrants.
 These women not only wanted to conform to the traditional familial roles of wives, mothers, sisters, and daughters, but they also wanted to assist the white supremacist movement.
 Some men were also looking for a way to get their wives involved in the movement and they pushed for the formation of a Women's Ku Klux Klan.

 To promote their beliefs, the women used pamphlets with information about the WKKK which served as recruiting tools.
 Currently these pamphlets are used as research tools to see into the minds of the Klan's women since there is very little information about those involved due to security concerns within the group.

 Today women are recruited to a much lesser extent than what once existed.
 Men hold the highest power, strongly limiting the rights of contemporary women in politics and propaganda.